sergeytkachenko/ics-generator/readme.md

 The library was designed to be as simple as possible to use and get you up and running in the shortest amount of time.

 ### Step 1: Get the library
-I would recommend you download the library directly from this git repository because it will always be up-to-date with the latest release.
-All you need is the ""invite.php"" file which includes the class ""Invite""
+I would recommend you download the library directly from the git repository (https://github.com/ahmadamin/ics-generator) because it will always be up-to-date with the latest release.
+All you need is the *invite.php* file which includes the class *Invite*